Car buying scams are everywhere, even at the largest and most trusted dealerships

 Next, you should take steps to decide your car budget.
 Make sure to include the costs of gas along with the full coverage car insurance.
 You can decide your debt to income (DTI) and your payment to income (PTI) ratios.
 Then you can decide if they meet the requirements of typical subprime auto lenders.

 Back end product options are sometimes offered by finance managers at dealerships to boost the sale and increase finance charges.
-Some of these would be extended warranties, rust proofing, accessories and other things that they convince an uninformed buyer to purchase.
+Some of these would be extended warranties or additional warranties, rust proofing, accessories and other things that they convince an uninformed buyer to purchase.
+Of this list, car warranty scams are one of the main items dealers try to pull.
+They make a commission off of selling these warranties you don’t need and that also drives the price of the sale up so it’s like double commission for them.
 Among the various back-end product options, gap insurance is often beneficial if you have a 60-72 month loan or have less than 20 percent down currently.

 Overall, to make sure you get the best possible outcome, it is important for you to be informed about what your credit score is and that you become familiar with the contents of your credit reports.
 Also, you should be checking your income and your expenses to make sure that you are able to meet the basic lender requirements before you submit a loan application for approval.